dark-xyde/Brainbox/README.md

 # Brainbox
-Welcome to Brainbox, where we overcomplicate the simple things so you don’t have to!
-From automating mundane tasks to solving problems you didn’t know you had, Brainbox has it all.
-Dive in and marvel at how effortlessly we make your life easier or harder
+Welcome to Brainbox, where I overcomplicate the simple things and let my ADHD run wild!
+This is your one-stop-shop for all those brilliant, time-saving scripts and tools that you never knew you needed and probly never will.
+From automating mundane tasks to solving problems you didn’t know existed, Brainbox has it all.
+Dive in and marvel at how effortlessly we make your life easier—because who doesn’t love a good shortcut?